 Blade’s Shadow isn’t designed for instant gaming in the same way as Stadia, as you’ll still need to download and update games on the remote PC you’re accessing.
 However, once this is done, you can play games on PC, Mac, televisions, phones, and tablets.
 For televisions, you’ll make use of a streaming box called the Shadow Ghost, and Blade says you can have the same game running on more than one screen at once with zero downtime.
 Apps are available on Windows, Mac, Android, Android TV, iOS, and Linux, with tvOS on the way.

 Similar to GeForce Now, Shadow essentially allows you to turn your device of choice into a PC.
 The remote system currently in use has 12GB of DDR4 RAM and a GTX 1080 GPU, and it will be continuously upgraded so you will never have issues with system requirements again.
+Beginning in early 2020, there will be three separate plans to choose from, with the Boost plan most resembling a current Shadow setup:

 Shadow is not yet available everywhere, however.
 Currently, the service is available in 38 states, with certain parts of the Southeast and West unsupported.